jreisinger/docs/data/blog/2022-06-30-lets-have-just-fun.md

 * making decisions without discussion
 * organizing useless meetings
 * hacking code without designing it
+* not using drawings when explaining concepts or designs
+* not tracking issues/tickets/projects
+* not documenting

 By systematic (or disciplined) approach I mean the opposite.